CodeQL documentation

 Click to see the query in the CodeQL repository

 This rule finds accesses through a pointer of a memory location that has already been freed (i.e. through a dangling pointer).
-Such memory blocks have already been released to the dynamic memory manager, and modifying them can lead to anything from a segfault to memory corruption that would cause subsequent calls to the dynamic memory manger to behave erratically, to a possible security vulnerability.
+Such memory blocks have already been released to the dynamic memory manager, and modifying them can lead to anything from a segfault to memory corruption that would cause subsequent calls to the dynamic memory manager to behave erratically, to a possible security vulnerability.

 WARNING: This check is an approximation, so some results may not be actual defects in the program.
 It is not possible in general to compute the values of pointers without running the program with all input data.